iodide-project/iodide/docs/api.md

 Returns a
 [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
 that, when resolved, loads into the notebook the save file `fileName`.
-For each notebook can find a list of uploaded files in the [upload modal](#link-required) or on your notebook's [Revisions Page](#needs-link).
+Each notebook can find a list of uploaded files in the [upload modal](#link-required) or on your notebook's [Revisions Page](#needs-link).
 You can also access any uploaded file through the fetch chunk, [following this